About Abby

 Speaking personally.....

-After 19 years of living in Cape Town, South Africa I recently returned to live on the west coast of Canada with my family.
-I am married to Daniel and we have two teenage daughters.
+In late 2020, after 19 years of living in Cape Town, South Africa, my family and I returned to live on the west coast of Canada.
+I am married and we have two teenage daughters.
 I’ve run my own business in the field of coaching, facilitation and leadership development since early 2003.
-Prior to this I was an Occupational Therapist working in adult mental health in Vancouver, Canada and with kids with learning difficulties in London, England.
+Prior to this I was an Occupational Therapist working in a variety of Adult Mental Health settings in Vancouver, Canada and with kids with learning difficulties in London, England.
 I am passionate about all forms of physical activity that take in my natural environment.
-On good days I am found trail running, in a yoga class, swimming, mountain biking, hiking or walking the beach.
-I love to read, write, explore new places, discover new music, walk my dog, and pick up my kids from school.
-I am energized by nature, time alone and thoughtful conversations.
+On good days I am found trail running, practising yoga, swimming, cycling, hiking, or walking in the forest.
+I love to read, write, explore new places, discover new music, walk my dog, and jump at any opportunity to spend precious time with my teenage daughters.
+I am energized by nature, writing, time alone, and meaningful conversation.

 I was born to New Yorker parents who migrated north into Canada during the time of the Vietnam War and then west to British Columbia.
 I was raised in a gorgeous artsy bohemian town on Kootenay Lake on the west coast of Canada called Nelson – a place I feel very proud to say I come from.
 As a child I traveled a lot with my parents including a 3-month journey from Canada to Australia.
 This trip included a 2-week journey across the Pacific Ocean (with only one sighting of land) aboard the Brigantine Soren Larsen, a 140 foot sailing ship.
 I’ve lived on 4 continents and in 5 countries and have traveled and explored in many more.